What is Make Music Miami (MMM)?

 Who organizes this event?

-Launched in 2015, Day of Music Fullerton, a volunteer-based organization, joins an informal confederation of over 700 cities worldwide in creating opportunities for all stripes of music makers to take to the streets to celebrate the summer solstice.
-Volunteer organizers in Fullerton will work throughout the city to help recruit musicians and venues, handle permits, and promote the concerts.
+Launched in 2018, Make Music Miami, a collective of Miami-based organizations, joins an informal confederation of over 700 cities worldwide in creating opportunities for all stripes of music makers to take to the streets to celebrate the summer solstice.
+Volunteer organizers in Miami will work throughout the city to help recruit musicians and venues, handle permits, and promote the concerts.

 How can I get involved as a volunteer?